-This page provides an opportunity for interested individuals and organisations to view information about the Government’s proposals for the White Cliffs Inland Border Facility.
+This page provides an opportunity for interested individuals and organisations to view information about the Government’s proposals for the Dover Inland Border Facility.

 The site would act as a location for starting and ending transit movements of goods from the UK.
 The site would include waiting areas for HGVs and other vehicles as well as security measures and facilities to enable the checking of vehicles and goods entering and exiting the site.

-The engagement period for the White Cliffs Inland Border Facility has now closed.
+The engagement period for the Dover Inland Border Facility has now closed.

 Site Information Materials

-Further details about the White Cliffs Inland Border Facility are available to view in an Information Booklet which can be downloaded here
+Further details about the Dover Inland Border Facility are available to view in an Information Booklet which can be downloaded here

 An Additional Information Booklet and covering letter has been sent to residents on 23rd January highlighting further information regarding the proposals.
 The additional information booklet can be downloaded here